arvinthvj/RZS/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Deployment -- Firebase(version--9.2.0)
+## Deployment `Firebase`

-This Project has been initially deployed in Firebase platform and it's being the same.
+This Project has been initially deployed in Firebase(version--9.2.0) platform and it's being the same.

-### Backend For this project
+## Backend `Node.js` `Express.js`

-The backend is being served by Noe.js and Express.js.
-Firebase is integrated with them
+The backend for this project is being served by Node.js and Express.js .
+Firebase is integrated with them to provide the DB service.

-# React-Zomato-Clone
-# RZS
+# Zomato-Clone